ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 <center>
 <img src="/assets/space-between/hero.png">
 </center>
 <br />

-I've had this question in the back of my mind for a while - **is there an environmental opportunity cost to making money from battery storage?**
+**Is there an environmental opportunity cost to making money from battery storage?** I've had this question in the back of my mind for a while.

+In this post I'll show that there can be a significant environmental opportunity cost to making money from battery storage in the Australian electricity market - maximizing profit from operating a battery will completely wipe out any environmental value of the battery 50% of the time!

-In this post I'll use linear programming to estimate the size of the is space in terms of a carbon price - how expensive it would be to correct the misalignment between price and carbon signals.
+In this post I'll also estimate a carbon price - how expensive it would be to correct the misalignment between price and carbon signals.

+## The 'just make money' fallacy

+In my career I've often encountered the following attitude:

+> Environmentally effective climate action must also be economically effective - we need to make money in order to save the planet.

+This is a great example of having your cake and eating it too.  **Here I'll show this attitude isn't always correct.**

 ## Importance of battery storage